ibm-cloud-docs/watson-knowledge-studio/preannotation.md

     </table>
     {: #wks_preannotnlu__datasimpletable_cm1_y3g_fx}

-1. After mapping all the entity types that you want to apply, click **Apply This Pre-annotator**.
+1. After mapping all the entity types that you want to apply, go the **Machine Learning Model** > **Pre-annotation** page.
+Click **Run Pre-annotators**.

+1. Select {{site.data.keyword.nlushort}}, then click **Next**.

-    The **Apply This Pre-annotator** button is not available until you map at least one entity type.
+    The {{site.data.keyword.nlushort}} annotator is not available until you map at least one entity type.

+1. If you want to erase existing annotations made by pre-annotators before running the pre-annotator, select **Wipe previous pre-annotation results**.
+Human annotations are preserved even if this is selected.

 1. Select the check box for each document set that you want to pre-annotate.